flaviomartil/CalcWorkDays/README.md

  You can call the function:

- WeekDays(loop = null, today = null)
+ WeekDays(loop, today = null)

- Loop = Work days to print, need to put some value, null will work, but will print only today if not saturday or sunday.
+ Loop = Work days to print, need to put some value.

  Today = Start on this day, if leave null will get today using js.